Must-know email statistics and trends for 2023 (Updated September 2023)

 Not convinced that email is here to stay?
 The following collection of email usage and email marketing statistics for 2023 will remove all your doubts.

-The number of global email users is expected to grow to around 4.3 billion in 2022.
+- The number of global email users is expected to grow to around 4.3 billion in 2022.
 In 2025, this figure is predicted to reach around 4.6 billion.
+And in 2026 will be 4.73 billion.

 This may include carving out time in your workday to deal with important messages, minimizing distractions by snoozing less urgent emails, replying quickly when possible, and, of course, deleting unnecessary messages.